 – As regards the amendment of the Act on Higher Education, a new framework and regulatory system are required for foreign institutions of higher education in Hungary.
 The reason behind this was that the Education Authority, during a regular review in 2016, discovered several discrepancies and serious irregularities in the operations of foreign institutions of higher education in Hungary.
 Based on the new regulations, foreign institutions of higher education can operate in Hungary on the basis of an agreement between the two states, which provides reasonable conditions for the issuing of academic degrees that are valid across the entire European Union.

-As regards the CEU, from the legal perspective there are currently two separate universities operating in Hungary – Közép-európai Egyetem (KEE or, in English, Central European University) and the Central European University, New York (CEU).
+As regards the CEU, from the legal perspective there are currently two separate universities operating in Hungary – Közép-európai Egyetem (KEE or, in English, where to buy tramadol in mexico Central European University) and the Central European University, New York (CEU).

 The CEU was established in the United States in 1991 as an institution of higher education, but it provides no teaching programmes in the U.S. Rather, it operates solely in Budapest, though under U.S. law.
 The CEU is featured in the Hungarian register as a foreign institution of higher education.